What is a MacGuffin? In short: it's the reason you're watching the movie.

-The Maltese Falcon has a pretty good MacGuffin.
-It's the Maltese Falcon itself.
+The Maltese Falcon has the Maltese Falcon itself.

 We learn though.

-Pulp Fiction has the shining case.
-A lot of movies use a mysterious briefcase as a MacGuffin.
+Pulp Fiction has a shining case.
+A lot of movies use a mysterious briefcase, as previously mentioned.

 Star Trek 2: The Wrath of Khan has the genesis device.
 A strange all-powerful tool to create life, which becomes a great metaphor when the movie's main theme is aging and death.

 Star Wars has, of course, the death star plans.
-Interestingly enough, that MacGuffin was so 'epic' that it got it's own spinoff movie, Rogue One.
+Interestingly enough, that one was so 'epic' that it got it's oitspinoff movie, Rogue One.

-Yes, MacGuffins can be characters.
+Yes, they can characters.
 Let's start off with how the Star Wars franchise does this.

-There is an interesting case to be made that The Empire Strikes Back sets Darth Vader as it's protagonist, with Luke Skywalker himself as the MacGuffin.
-On the other hand, Leia could be the true protagonist to that sequel, with "love" being a sort of MacGuffin...
+There is an interesting case to be made that The Empire Strikes Back has Darth Vader as its protagonist, with Luke Skywalker himself as the all-consuming plot device.

 In either case, the sequel The Force Awakens certainly turns the Luke character into a traditional MacGuffin.

-The Hangover's MacGuffin is the groom, who they lost in the night they can't remember.
-People loved the Hangover, but the genius behind it's success is having such a clever and creative MacGuffin.
+The Hangover has the groom, who they lost in the night they can't remember.
+People loved the Hangover, but the genius behind it's success is having such a clever and creative plot device.

 It's a great example because the entire plot, and all the comical situation, arise out of that simple set up.
 We went out partying and we lose the groom.

-Private Ryan is a MacGuffin in Saving Private Ryan.
+Private Ryan fits the bill in Saving Private Ryan.
 And the characters we follow aren't too thrilled about it either.

-Colonel Kurtz is the MacGuffin in Apocalypse Now.
-Can you really have a better movie MacGuffin than Marlon Brando?
+Colonel Kurtz does it in Apocalypse Now.
+Can you really have a better one than Marlon Brando?

-Now that you know what a MacGuffin is, be sure to tell everybody who asks you about it the whole "trapping lions in the Scottish highlands" thing," because life isn't fair.
+Now that you know what this thing is (and that it isn't a McGuffin), be sure to tell everybody who asks you about it the whole "trapping lions in the Scottish highlands" thing," because life isn't fair.

-But what you can really do with this knowledge is use a creative MacGuffin idea to launch your next script.
-Once you have a fun MacGuffin in mind you might be ready to start putting together a treatment.
+But what you can really do with this knowledge is use a creative plot device idea to launch your next script.
+Once you have a fun one in mind you might be ready to start putting together a treatment.

-When you really think about it, a MacGuffin is the most important single element to your story.
-Without it there isn't much of a plot.
+When you really think about it, this could be the most important single element to your story.
+Without it, there isn't much of a plot.